ABBV ROE - Return on Equity

 Should I invest in ABBV based on ROE?

-While ABBV's ROE of 0.0% is poor, ROE alone shouldn't determine investment decisions.
-Negative ROE indicates profitability concerns that require investigation.
+While ABBV's ROE of 0.6% is poor, ROE alone shouldn't determine investment decisions.
+Moderate ROE suggests steady but unexceptional returns.
 Consider ROE alongside other metrics like debt levels, growth rates, valuation multiples, and industry trends before investing.

 What factors affect ABBV Return on Equity?